vda-lab/vda-lab.github.io/exercises/rdbms.md

 Import the data.
 This is easiest from the CSV data.

-    .import beers.csv beers
+    .import /mnt/bioinformatics_leuven/i0u19a/data/beer/beers.csv beers

 Review whether this was successful and whether the result makes sense.
 Don't forget the `;` symbol at the end of the line!
 The first entry in the data is the header, which should be removed.

-**Get the top-10 of brewerys based on the number of beers they produce.**
+**Get the top-10 of breweries based on the number of beers they produce.**

 Why is AB Inbev not in the top 10?
 List all beers that are brewed by a brewery that contains the word 'Inbev'.